🌐 2026 NYMEX Natural Gas: “The January Rebound”

 ⚡ The Week 3 Short Squeeze

-Between January 15 and 20, the market often experiences a short squeeze — when traders who bet against prices rush to cover positions.
-This usually happens once it’s clear that cold temperatures persist and gas storage levels drop.
+Between January 15 and January 20, the market frequently experiences a short squeeze — when traders betting on lower prices rush to cover positions.

-With U.S. inventories down by roughly 119 Bcf, this kind of squeeze could spark another “rocket move” higher in the weeks ahead.
+With U.S. gas inventories down by roughly 119 Bcf, a short-covering rally could ignite another “rocket move” higher.

-🌍 The Global Factor: LNG Exports and Geopolitics
+🌍 The Global Factor: LNG Exports & Geopolitics

-This year adds more fuel to the fire.
-European gas prices remain elevated, and Trump-era sanctions have added uncertainty to global energy flows.
+This year’s setup includes added global pressure.
+European gas prices remain elevated, while geopolitical tensions and Trump-era sanctions continue to disrupt energy flows.

 💱 NYMEX vs. MCX: Global Correlation